View Sumitomo Corporation's Sustainability : Disclosure based on IBC Stakeholder Capitalism Metrics

 Innovation of Better Products and Services | Total R&D expenses ($) Total costs related to research and development. |

-The total R&D cost for Sumitomo Corporation Group in FY2023 is 2,072 mil.
+The total R&D cost for Sumitomo Corporation Group in FY2024 is 5,776 mil.
 JPY. |

 Community and Social Vitality | Total tax paid The total global tax borne by the company, including corporate income taxes, property taxes, non-creditable VAT and other sales taxes, employer-paid payroll taxes, and other taxes that constitute costs to the company, by category of taxes. |

-Please see the Consolidated Statement of Cash Flows, which is listed on p.60 and 61 of the Annual Financial Report for FY2023, for information on income tax paid.
+Please see the Consolidated Statement of Cash Flows, which is listed on p.59 and 60 of the Annual Financial Report for FY2024, for information on income tax paid.
 We do not currently analyze the total taxes paid except for the income tax. |

 Total Social Investment ($) Total Social Investment (TSI) sums up a company’s resources used for “S” in ESG efforts defined by CECP Valuation Guidance. |

-The amount of expenditure for our social contribution activities in FY2023 was 2,298 billion yen and the number of employees whoused the volunteer leave program was 7.
+The number of employees who used the volunteer leave program was 13 in FY2024.
 For details, please refer to Social Contribution Activities and Social-related data. |